Skip to main content

 Holtec cited strong state opposition and legal challenges as reasons for abandoning its plan to store 100,000 tons of spent nuclear fuel from commercial plants nationwide.

-• A private energy company, Holtec International, is abandoning its proposal to store nuclear waste in New Mexico, citing an 'untenable path forward for used fuel storage' as the reason for their departure.
+• A private energy company, Holtec International, is abandoning its proposal to store nuclear waste in New Mexico, describing an 'untenable path forward for used fuel storage in New Mexico.'

-• New Mexico Governor Michelle Lujan Grisham and the Legislature opposed the project through legislation and a lawsuit.
+• New Mexico Governor Michelle Lujan Grisham and the Legislature opposed the project, threatening to withhold state permits.

 Insights by Ground AI